ddakebono/karren-sama/README.md

 Description
 -----------

-This is my Discord bot I build using the Discord4J library, it's somewhat tied into a database I haven't released yet so some features may not be usable.
+This is my Discord bot I build using the Discord4J library.

-If you're interested there is also a branch on here that contains a version using Javacord as the library, both branches are close to the same feature wise, but the Javacord one will not be worked on unless Discord4J dies or otherwise stops working.
+If you're interested there is also a branch on here that contains a version using Javacord as the library, the Javacord branch has been stale for a while now and probably won't work at all.

 Features